amazon-braket/amazon-braket-sdk-python/README.md

 To view the generated documentation, open the following file in a browser:
 `../amazon-braket-sdk-python/build/documentation/html/index.html`

-## Install the SDK for Testing
+## Testing

+This repository has both unit and integration tests.

-Make sure to install test dependencies first:
+To run the tests, make sure to install test dependencies first:
 ```bash
 pip install -e "amazon-braket-sdk-python[test]"
 ```